segersniels/supdock-go/README.md

 ## Why
 Repetitive use of `docker ps`, `docker logs`, `docker stats` and `docker exec -ti` when troubleshooting  complex container setups can get chaotic.
 Supdock aims to optimize and speed up your workflow using docker.
+Supdock also tries to expand on the basic docker commands adding custom commands for you to use.

 <p align="center">
 <img src="https://i.imgur.com/moY077k.gif" width="450">